vedvyas1994/Plagiarism-Detector/README.md

-# Machine Learning Engineer Nanodegree

-# Deep Learning

-## Project 2: Plaigarism Detector using AWS SageMaker
+# Plaigarism Detector using AWS SageMaker

 ### By Vedavyas Kamath